Nigella sativa: Culinary uses

 The seeds of N. sativa are used as a spice in many cuisines.
 In Palestine, the seeds are ground to make bitter qizha paste.

-The dry-roasted seeds flavour curries, vegetables, and pulses.
+The dry-roasted seeds season curries, vegetables, and pulses.
 They can be used as a seasoning in recipes with pod fruit, vegetables, salads, and poultry.
-In some cultures, the black seeds are used to flavour bread products.
+In some cultures, the black seeds are used to season bread products.
 They are used as a part of the spice mixture panch phoron (meaning a mixture of five spices) in many recipes in Bengali cuisine, and are most recognisable in some variations of naan, such as nân-e barbari.
 Nigella is also used in tresse cheese, a braided string cheese called majdouleh or majdouli in the Middle East.

-In the United States, the Food and Drug Administration classifies Nigella sativa as Generally Recognized as Safe (GRAS) for use as a spice, natural seasoning, or flavouring.
+In the United States, the Food and Drug Administration classifies Nigella sativa as Generally Recognized as Safe (GRAS) for use as a spice, natural seasoning, or flavoring.

 History

-Archaeological evidence about the earliest cultivation of N. sativa dates back three millennia, with N. sativa seeds found in several sites from ancient Egypt, including the Tomb of Tutankhamun.
+Archaeological evidence of the cultivation of N. sativa dates back three millennia, with N. sativa seeds found in several sites from ancient Egypt, including the Tomb of Tutankhamun.
 Seeds were found in a Hittite flask in Turkey from the second millennium BC.

-N. sativa may have been used as a condiment of the Old World to flavour food.
+N. sativa may have been used as a condiment of the Old World to season food.
 The Persian physician Avicenna described N. sativa as a treatment for dyspnea in his The Canon of Medicine.
 N. sativa was used in the Middle East as a traditional medicine.